 tissues, leading to a condition known as methemoglobinemia.
-This is particularly concerning for infants, whose immature stomach environment facilitates the conversion of nitrates to nitrites, which are then absorbed into the bloodstream.
-This condition, often referred to as “blue baby syndrome,” can occur when infants ingest high levels of nitrites from food or formula made with nitrate-contaminated water.
-Pregnant women may also experience reduced oxygen-carrying capacity of the blood due to high nitrate levels.
+This is particularly concerning for infants, whose immature stomach environment facilitates the conversion of nitrate to nitrite, which is then absorbed into the bloodstream.
+This condition, infant methemoglobinemia (often referred to as blue baby syndrome,) can occur when infants ingest high levels of nitrite from food or formula made with nitrate-contaminated water., Pregnant women may also experience reduced oxygen-carrying capacity of the blood due to consumption of high nitrate concentrations.
 The most vulnerable groups are infants under six months and pregnant women, while healthy children and adults generally face the lowest risk of becoming ill.

 Ex Parte Meetings